Local Water Supply

 San Patricio Municipal Water District (SPMWD)

 The SPMWD obtains its water supply from the Choke Canyon/Lake Corpus Christi Reservoir System within the Nueces River Basin.
-These reservoirs are fed by the Nueces, Frio and Atascosa Rivers.
+These reservoirs are fed by the Nueces, Frio, and Atascosa Rivers.
 The upper reaches of these rivers flow through the Edwards Aquifer Recharge Zone.
-During periods of low flow, most of the river flow north of the aquifer is captured by the aquifer, excluding the northern portion of basin from the reservoir’s watershed.
+During periods of low flow, most of the river flow north of the aquifer is captured by the aquifer, excluding the northern portion of the basin from the reservoir's watershed.

 Mary Rhodes Pipeline At Lake Texana